patogallardo/zemax_tools/design_analysis/SPLAT_baseline_20210523/FEA_DEFORMATIONS/FLATMIRRORMODEL/potatochip.md

 ![](M2_cup.png)

-In order to push this calculation al the way through Strehls we will need:
+In order to push this calculation all the way through Strehls we will need:

-1. A list of deformations in the coordinate system of each Mirror
+1. A list of (z-axis) deformations in the coordinate system of each Mirror
 2. A fit of these deformations in x/y polynomials
 3. A Strehl calculation of combinations of these.

-If we want to evaluate for instance two extreme cases per mirror there are 8 combinations of cases to evaluate.
+If we want to evaluate for instance three extreme cases per mirror (one plus case, one minus case and a zero case) there are 27 combinations of cases to evaluate.